0xTCG/aldy/README.rst

 Aldy 4 calls genotypes of many highly polymorphic pharmacogenes and reports them in a phased star-allele nomenclature.
-It can also call copy number of a given pharmacogene, and genotype each copy present in the sample—something that standard genotype callers like GATK cannot do.
+It can also call copy number of a given pharmacogene and genotype each copy present in the sample—something that standard genotype callers like GATK cannot do.

 Algorithm details
 =================